 The veteran population comprises any individual who served in the armed forces, but they are much more than that.
 They are wives, brothers, fathers, best friends and an integral part of our society.
 They are those who put their life on hold to maintain the country as a place of opportunity and freedom.
-As they risk their lives to protect ours we should make sure that every veteran will be presented with resources and benefits that fit their needs upon their return home, and there are plenty of great charities working toward doing just that.
+As they risk their lives to protect ours, we should make sure that every veteran has resources that fit their needs upon their return home.
+And there are plenty of great charities working toward doing just that.

 Showing Gratitude by Giving Back